JiffinJalloh/Sms_command/README.md

-# An automatic sms creation script version 1.0.0
+# An automatic sms creation script in dhis2 version 1.0.0

 The application will be run using a webdriverio server version 4.8.0

-The environment variable "process.env.ACCESS_TOKEN_KEY_NAME" respresent the username credentials The environment variable "process.env.ACCESS_TOKEN_KEY_PASS" respresent the user password credentials
+process.env.ACCESS_TOKEN_KEY_NAME respresent the username credentials

+process.env.ACCESS_TOKEN_KEY_PASS respresent the user password credentials

-It advisable to check the package.json file for the project dependencies
+It's advisable to check the package.json file for the project dependencies